 The good entry level camera for bloggers is Nikon D3300 18-55mm VR Lens Kit.
 It packs everything you need, and it costs $450.
 It’s better to get the kit because it is much cheaper than to buy a camera body and lens separately.
 If your blogging niche requires you to use zoom when taking photos, you should consider an 18-200mm lens.
 It will cost you another $450.

 Having multimedia tools for your blog niche will most certainly help you create better content and build your audience faster.

 There are many hosting companies online.
 You want to make sure to have your blog website hosted by a trusted company to avoid any inconveniences, such as frequent downtimes or poor customer support.

 Recommended reading: The Best WordPress Web Hosting – The Beginner’s Guide to Choosing the Right Company

-The hosting services provided by many hosting companies will cost you around $20 per month.
+The hosting services provided by many hosting companies will cost you from $2 to $20 per month.
 This price may go up if you want any of the advanced plans offered by these providers.
 To make an informed decision, we can provide you reviews of the best web hosting companies.

 The domain name is important, as it will be your blog name, thus tied to your brand identity.
 It will add more credibility and increase the level of professionalism of your blog.
 You can purchase a domain name from a registrar or a hosting company.